Skip to main content

 🌿 Companions Cilantro, Peppers, Tomato

 Eryngium foetidum is in the carrot family (Apiaceae), native to tropical Central America and the Caribbean.
-Despite the common names “false cilantro,” “long coriander,” and “Mexican coriander,” it is a separate genus with no particularly close relationship to cilantro beyond family membership and flavor similarity.
+Despite common names like “false cilantro,” “long coriander,” and “Mexican coriander,” it is a distinct genus with no particularly close botanical relationship to cilantro beyond family membership and flavor similarity.
+Cilantro is in the genus Coriandrum; culantro is in Eryngium (the same genus as sea holly), and the two plants share a culinary niche, not a lineage.

-The plant grows as a flat basal rosette of long, serrated leaves - 4-10 inches long, dark green, with spiny teeth along the edges.
+The plant grows as a flat basal rosette of long, serrated leaves - 4-10 inches long, dark green, with spiny teeth along the edges that distinguish it visually from every other common culinary herb.
 It looks nothing like cilantro.
-After flowering, it sends up a central stalk with branching flower heads; at this point leaf production slows and flavor intensifies further.
-In tropical climates it’s a perennial; in frost-prone areas it grows as an annual.
+After several months of growth, it sends up a central branching flower stalk; at this point leaf production slows significantly.

-The flavor compounds are similar to cilantro’s (including (E)-2-alkenals and aldehydes) but significantly more concentrated, which is why culantro is used in smaller quantities - a few leaves add the cilantro note that would require a large bunch of regular cilantro.
+The flavor compounds overlap substantially with cilantro’s (including (E)-2-alkenals and related aldehydes) but at significantly higher concentration.
+This explains why culantro is used in smaller quantities - a few leaves deliver the flavor that would require a large bunch of regular cilantro.

-Regional names: recao (Puerto Rico), culantro (most of Latin America), ngò gai (Vietnam), pak chi farang (Thailand, “foreign cilantro”), shadow beni (Trinidad and Tobago), chadon beni (eastern Caribbean).
+Regional names: recao (Puerto Rico), culantro (most of Latin America), ngò gai (Vietnam), pak chi farang (Thailand), shadow beni and chadon beni (Trinidad, eastern Caribbean), ngò om and rau mùi tàu (Southeast Asia).
+The name varies by region but the plant is the same.

 Culantro’s value is primarily access and season extension.
-It provides cilantro-like flavor through summer months when cilantro fails, and it’s commercially unavailable in most US markets.
+It provides cilantro-like flavor through summer months when cilantro fails, and it is commercially unavailable in most US markets outside of urban ethnic grocery stores.

 *Estimated from $2.49 packet.